Last updated: Thursday, September 17, 2020

 These guidelines provide an overview of how the University of Washington is ensuring building readiness on the Seattle campus as faculty, staff and students return.
-It describes what UW Facilities is doing to prepare, as well as what activities will be the responsibility of building coordinators and occupants once they return to campus.
+It describes what UW Facilities is doing to prepare, as well as what activities will be the responsibility of building coordinators, instructional support staff and occupants once they return to campus.

 We welcome feedback.
 Please send questions or comments to the UW Facilities Customer Care Team via e-mail at email@example.com.

 Please note: Campus buildings and facilities vary widely in age, condition and systems.
 Many have unique issues that may need further investigation and support beyond the general guidelines included in this document.
 Building-specific concerns should be reported to and managed by the building coordinator who will work in conjunction with UW Facilities and EH&S.

 - COVID-19 Safety Training must be completed by all University personnel before or upon returning to work on site at a University location, even if personnel have been performing critical work on site at a UW work location.
 University units (e.g., medical centers) may provide their own training that covers the elements of the University’s COVID-19 Safety Training.
 University units that wish to provide their own training to personnel may download and utilize the Back to the Workplace training slides.
 Units that provide their own COVID-19 safety training for returning to work must document and retain attendance records as required by Governor Inslee’s Safe Start Plan.

 - Personnel must also receive training on the unit or site-specific COVID-19 Prevention plan by their supervisors.